Welcome to Perth - the capital of Western Australia. A cosmopolitan city surrounded by the natural beauty of the Swan

 If you prefer to follow your own path, you can pick up audio and walking trail maps from the Information Kiosk or download from the City of Perth website and carry your own personal guide in your pocket.
 The audio trails offer a new, fun way for visitors to experience the history and culture of Perth.

-This historical walk through the city highlights the "boom" created by gold and the resultant surge of growth, wealth and prosperity in Western Australia that followed.
-The city's population swelled from 8,500 to over 27,000 in a decade and it seemed Perth would "Bust" as this remote town turned into a buzzing cosmopolitan city.
+by gold and the surge of growth, wealth and prosperity in Western Australia that followed.
+The city's population swelled from 8,500 to over 27,000 in a decade and it seemed Perth would 'bust' as this remote town turned into a buzzing cosmopolitan city.
 Find out more (PDF).

-Follow this trail to investigate the history of the city through its iconic places of influence, particularly St Georges Terrace.
+Follow this self-guided trail to investigate the history of the city through its iconic places of influence, particularly St Georges Terrace.
 As you walk along the trail, keep your eyes out for plaques placed in the pavement, in recognition of the many people who have influenced the growth of Perth and Western Australia.
 Find out more (PDF).

-This walking guide features artworks commissioned by the City of Perth and other organisations.
+This self-guided trail features artworks commissioned by the City of Perth and other organisations.
 Aspects of Perth's cultural heritage may be discovered and explored as you follow the walking guide and view the artworks.
 Allow the thirty artworks to challenge your perception and enrich your understanding of life in Perth.
 Find out more (PDF).

 Although the Swan River Colony was established as a free settlement in 1829, convict transportation was introduced in 1850 to answer the demand for a plentiful supply of cheap labour for the small population.
 Whilst convict transport lasted only 18 years, the legacy of the short penal period is embedded in the streets of Perth and the folklore of the State.
 Find out more (PDF).

 On the doorstep of Perth lies the natural beauty of the Swan River; creating a stunning contrast against the skyline of city high rises.
 Dual-use paths make it possible to walk, ride or skate a circuit around the river or take a tour on a Segway.
 There are also many grassy areas to have a picnic, enjoy a sunset and watch the city come alive with light.